How to Deal with Jealousy

 “The first step is to identify triggers for one’s jealousy.
 Whether it is a promotion of a colleague or a new car a friend bought - what has triggered that feeling of jealousy?
 Once identified, one may introspect - why was I triggered?
 Is it because I want that promotion, or do I want that car?

 If yes, what have I done so far to get those?
 If one understands the work that has been put behind someone’s success, it would be easier to pave the way for working towards it rather than feeling unaccomplished and jealous.

-Another situation could be where there’s hardly a way to work for, for example, the looks of another person.
-Introspection here should be more about what makes me happy, what value can I add, and what would be my niche.
+Another situation could be where there’s hardly a way to work for, for example, another person’s looks.
+Introspection here should be more about what makes me happy, what value I can add, and what my niche would be.
 In the end, it’s all about finding that contentment with yourself.
 Working towards that may gradually diminish the jealousy towards the outside world.”